alanlivio/bash-helpers/README.md

 <h1 align="center">bash-helpers</h1>

-This project offers cross-plataform (linux, macOS, windows) bash helpers to: configure OS (e.g., disable unused services/features/apps, dark mode), install software (e.g., git, python, vscode) and utilities (e.g., install software, git, pdf, compress).
+This project offers cross-plataform (linux, macOS, windows) bash helpers to: configure OS (e.g., dark mode, sanity desktop inteface ), install software (e.g., git, python, vscode) and utilities (e.g., install software, git, pdf, compress).

 # How to install

-The bash-helpers has two requeriments: a `bash shell` and `git`.
+The bash-helpers has two requeriments: a `bash shell` and `git` .
 You can install `git` in any OS following steps from [here](https://git-scm.com/download).

 Linux and macOS support bash by default.